suoglu/Fixed-Floating-Point-Adder-Multiplier/README.md

 ## Issues

-* Minor bug in floating modules.
-Experienced in precision.
-Results incorrect (but close) results.
+* Minor bug in floating multiplier module.
+Some of the results incorrect.
+See [issue](https://gitlab.com/suoglu/Fixed-Floating-Point-Adder-Multiplier/-/issues/4) #4.